CompBio-Lab/omicsBioAnalytics/README.md

 <img src="https://github.com/singha53/omicsBioAnalytics/blob/master/inst/extdata/figures/logo.png" width={400} alt="Omics BioAnalytics" />
 </p>

-**Omics BioAnalytics** is a Shiny app that perform common bioinformatics analyses such as descriptive analyses of demographics variables, exploratory data analysis, differential expression analysis and biomarker discovery analysis.
-The can either use the provided sample data to run through the various analyses of the app or upload their own data (demographics variables, omics data).
+**Omics BioAnalytics** is a Shiny app that performs common bioinformatics analyses such as descriptive analyses of demographics variables, exploratory data analysis, differential expression analysis and biomarker discovery analysis.
+The user can either use the provided sample data to run through the various analyses of the app or upload their own data (demographics variables, omics data).

 ## Installation instructions for OmicsBioAnalytics web-application